jayrajput/pySearchSelect/examples/README.marks.md

 directory bookmarking
 =====================

-bash script to interactively search and select bookmarked directories.
+python script to interactively search and select bookmarked directories.
 I have used multiple directory bookmarking tricks in my life and this script is inspired from those.
 Here are the tricks: